starknet-edu/starknetbook/new-structure-proposals.md

    6. A Primer on ZKEVMs and Alternative VMs
    7. Elliptic curve cryptography
    8. Hashing

 1. [Camp 1: Getting Started](./camp_1/) - Omar
+Camp's goal: the student will be able to code, deploy and interact with **quality** smart contracts that leverage the low-fees provided by StarkNet.
+They will get a proficient level in Cairo.
    1. Setting up your environment
-        A. Something else
-   2. Writing Cairo
+   2. Cairo: Basics
-   3. StarkNet Contracts
+   3. StarkNet contracts basics
-   4. Cairo syntax
-   5. Commonly used libraries
-   6. Recursion
+   4. Basics of the starknet CLI
+      1. Deploying a smart contract
-   7. Calling other contracts
+   5. Calling other contracts
-   8. L1/L2 interactions
+   6. L1/L2 interactions
-   9. Writing a dapp
-   10. Building a front end
-   11. Deploying an ERC20
+   7. Deploying an ERC20
-   12. Deploying an ERC721
+   8. Deploying an ERC721
-   13. Deploying a smart contract
-   14. Customizing an account contract
-   15. What is an ERC20? (starknet-erc20)
-   16. What is an ERC721? (starknet-erc721)
+   9. Cairo: Intermediate
+      1. SOLID Cairo: OOP-like programming, and iterator pattern
+      2. Recursion

+Observations:
+* Omar:
+  * The "Customizing an account contract" could be a bit too advanced for the Getting Started camp.
+I think it  could better go in Camp 3.
+  * The "Writing a dapp", "Building a front end" and "Libraries" parts could go in Camp 2 where we teach tooling.
+  * The "What is an ERC20? (starknet-erc20)" and "What is an ERC721? (starknet-erc721)" could already go inside the "Deploying an ERC20" and "Deploying an ERC721" sections.

 2. [Camp 2: BUIDL and Tooling](./camp_2/) - Seabook
    1. Tools:
    2. Devnet
-   2. Protostar
+   3. Protostar
-   3. Nile
+   4. Nile
-   4. Hardhat
+   5. Hardhat
-   5. Third party libraries
+   6. Third party libraries
-   5. `starknet_py`
+   7. `starknet_py`
-   6. `starknet.js`
+   8. `starknet.js`
-   7. Caigo
+   9. Caigo
-   6. Open Zeppelin
+   10. Open Zeppelin
-   7. Running a node
+   11. Running a node
-   8. Indexing starknet
+   12. Indexing starknet
-   9. Best practices
+   13. Best practices
-   8. Testing
+   14. Testing
-   9. Libraries
+   15. Libraries

 3. [Camp 3: StarkNet](./camp_3/) - David
    1. Blocks
    2. The Lifecycle of Transactions